ccsb-scripps/AutoDock-Vina/docs/source/docking_in_batch.rst

 Docking in batch mode
 ================

 Docking in batch mode (running the docking calculation with multiple ligands, one by one, one for a single run) is possible with AutoDock Vina.
 This is useful when you want to perform virtual screening of a large number of ligands against a target protein.
-The following sections describe how to do this using the command line and the Python API.
+The following sections describe how to do this using the command line.
+For possible ways of doing this with the Python API, see :ref:`docking_python`.

 Do not confuse this with multiple ligand docking (:ref:`docking_multiple_ligands`), in which multiple ligands are involved in a single docking run.